 Welcome Address from the Dean of the School of Health Sciences

-Welcome to the Francis Marion University (FMU) School of Health Sciences, and thank you for visiting our website!
+Welcome to Francis Marion University (FMU) School of Health Sciences, and thank you for visiting our website!
 An education in the health sciences is an excellent career choice.
 The healthcare industry continues to grow as the US population, particularly the elderly population, continues to increase.
 Healthcare reform mandates access to medical care for all.
 As these trends continue, the need for health services will grow, in addition to the demand for qualified healthcare providers.
 It is predicted that career opportunities in healthcare will continue to grow into the foreseeable future.
 In the Pee Dee region of South Carolina, healthcare providers are in high demand and opportunities exist in a wide variety of settings.
-The School of Health Sciences is organized into four departments and programs of study including healthcare administration, nursing, physician assistant, and speech language pathology.
+The School of Health Sciences is organized into four departments and programs of study including healthcare administration, nursing, occupational therapy, and speech language pathology.

 Healthcare Administration (HCA) is a multidisciplinary undergraduate program that emphasizes the development of knowledge and skill in healthcare management, leadership, education, research, and practice.
 Graduates are prepared to advance to leadership roles within healthcare organizations or within their own specific allied health discipline.
 The Healthcare Administration program has two tracks, the general track for those students with no previous healthcare related degree and the clinical track for those students who have completed an associate’s degree in Respiratory Care, Radiologic Technology, Medical Laboratory Technology, or a certified/licensed healthcare discipline deemed applicable.

 The Speech Language Pathology (SLP) program, which is a graduate degree, seeks to provide a comprehensive academic course of study combined with diverse clinical experiences in order to prepare outstanding allied healthcare professionals capable of providing high quality assessment and treatment for individuals with communication and swallowing disorders.
-In addition to clinical experiences within healthcare and community settings, students will also gain knowledge and expertise through hands-on experience at the Francis Marion University sponsored speech clinic.
+In addition to clinical experiences within healthcare, school, and community settings, students will also gain knowledge and expertise through hands-on experience at the Francis Marion University sponsored speech clinic.

 Sincerely,